FBI searching for North Carolina girl snatched from outside her home

 Breaking News Emails

-The search continued Tuesday for Hania Noelia Aguilar near the Rosewood Mobile Home Park in Lumberton, North Carolina, where she was last seen.
+The search continued Tuesday for Hania Noelia Aguilar, 13, near the Rosewood Mobile Home Park in Lumberton, North Carolina, where she was last seen.
 An Amber Alert was issued for Hania on Monday.

+The FBI announced Tuesday that the agency is offering a reward of up to $15,000 for information that helps locate Hania.

+"The most important part of our investigation is you, the public," said Andy De La Rocha, a senior FBI agent who is assisting in the search.
+"And we need your help."

 Troopers with the North Carolina Highway Patrol canvassed the area and directed some drivers to speak to detectives, the Lumberton Police Department said.